-2.7.
+2.8.
 Ramp rates in energy dispatch instructions

 - (a) As part of a dispatch instruction for energy, NER clauses 4.9.5(a)(3) and 4.9.5(a2)(3) require AEMO to specify a ramp rate or a specific target time for a generating unit or a wholesale demand response unit to reach an applicable outcome (being Dispatch Target) specified in the dispatch instruction.
 This section makes provision for this requirement, which extends to scheduled loads subject to capability.
-Note that NEMDE already accounts for the maximum and minimum ramp rate requirements (described in section 9) when it produces a Dispatch Target. - (b) Absent a ramp rate provided directly in a dispatch instruction: - (i) scheduled generating units; - (ii) scheduled loads - (iii) wholesale demand response units; and - (iv) during semi-dispatch intervals or when constrained by a Local Limit, semi-scheduled generating units, must linearly ramp their active power across the trading interval in a uniform way, from their initial active power at the time of receiving the dispatch instruction to the Dispatch Target at the end of the trading interval, subject to:
+Note that NEMDE already accounts for the maximum and minimum ramp rate requirements (described in section 9) when it produces a Dispatch Target. - (b) Absent a ramp rate provided directly in a dispatch instruction: - (i) scheduled generating units; - (ii) scheduled loads; - (iii) wholesale demand response units; - (iv) semi-scheduled generating units not in an Aggregate, during semi-dispatch intervals or when constrained by a Local Limit,; and units in an Aggregate, must linearly ramp (either individually [if not in an Aggregate, or in an Aggregate but individual dispatch conformance is required] or in aggregate with other units in an Aggregate [if individual dispatch conformance is not required]) their active power across the trading interval in a uniform way, from their initial active power at the time of receiving the dispatch instruction to the Dispatch Target at the end of the trading interval, subject to:

-- (v) energy source availability (for semi-scheduled generating units); - (vi) physical limitations of the facility; - (vii) technical capabilities of the facility, which must, as a minimum, be consistent with its applicable performance standards; and - (viii) provision of frequency response in accordance with the NER or the market ancillary service specification (as applicable),

-(c) Outside of semi-dispatch intervals or intervals where they are constrained by a Local Limit, semi-scheduled generating units must either linearly ramp to their Dispatch Target or generate in accordance with their energy source availability (subject to paragraphs (b)(v), (b)(vi) and (b)(vii) above).
+- (v) energy source availability (for semi-scheduled generating units); - (vi) physical limitations of the facility; - (vii) technical capabilities of the facility, which must, as a minimum, be consistent with its applicable performance standards; and - (viii) provision of any service required under the NER. - (c) Outside of semi-dispatch intervals, intervals where neither aggregate nor individual dispatch conformance is required for a Cap Aggregate, or intervals where they are constrained by a Local Limit, semi-scheduled generating units must either linearly ramp to their Dispatch Target or generate in accordance with their energy source availability (subject to paragraphs (b)(vi), (b)(vii) and (b)(viii) above).

-Figure 1 below shows the expected dispatch for a semi-scheduled generating unit assuming no limiting factors.
-Please note that the "dispatch intervals" shown in Figures 1 and 2 are - since 1 October 2021 - known as trading intervals.
+Figure 5 below shows the expected dispatch for a semi-scheduled generating unit assuming no limiting factors.
+Please note that the "dispatch intervals" shown in Figures 5 and 6 are - since 1 October 2021 - known as trading intervals.